Gonzalo García Zorro

 Gonzalo García Zorro (c.
 1500 – 1566) was a Spanish conquistador who participated in the Spanish conquest of the Muisca people.
 García Zorro was encomendero (mayor) of Santa Fe de Bogotá for seven terms, and received the encomiendas of Fusagasugá and Fosca.

 He married three times, twice with Muisca women, and had one daughter, Francisca, and a son, Diego.
 García Zorro died of wounds he suffered in a duel with Alonso Venegas.
 Venegas was the son of fellow conquistador Hernán Venegas Carrillo and the grandson through his mother of Sagipa, the last zipa (leader) of the Muisca, whom García Zorro had helped to kill.

 Knowledge of the life of García Zorro comes from the works Elegías de varones ilustres de Indias (1589) and El Carnero (1638), by Juan de Castellanos and Juan Rodríguez Freyle respectively.

 Biography

 Gonzalo García Zorro was born around 1500 in Guadalcanal, at the border between Extremadura and Seville.
-His parents were Teresa González de Sancha and Diego Alonso El Zorro.
-Gonzalo García Zorro had a brother, Antonio, and a sister.

 García Zorro joined the expedition led by Gonzalo Jiménez de Quesada from Santa Marta towards the Muisca Confederation in April 1536 as a cavalry leader.
 García Zorro was later convicted of crimes against the last zipa, Sagipa.